isabella232/sfcc-helpcenter/content/md/cartridge-configuration/05-mapping-configuration.md

 # Product association mapping

-## How to map PIM "Product Associations" with Product "Recommendations" in SFCC?
+## How to map PIM "Product Associations" type with Product "Recommendations" type in SFCC?

 In the [cartridge configuration page](01-where-configuration.html), you can define which PIM association type you want to map with SFCC product recommendation type.